jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 			- projects like BLOOM try to exploit this
 		- byzantine fault tolerance ... up until now
 - adding byzantine fault tolerance
+	- allow us to use CRDTs in untrusted/permissionless environments! huge win
 	- traditionally up until $f < \frac n 3$ as per [[thoughts/33% Impossibility Result]], most blockchains tout this
+	- but we can get a stronger property of $f  < n$
+	- what does BFT mean in this context?
+		- different from BFT in a consensus context
+		- consensus is notably different from collaborative algorithms like CRDTs
+			- consensus focuses on choosing one correct value
+				- footnote: if you want this behaviour, you can use supermajority quorums like what Tendermind and PBFT do
+			- collaborative algorithms focus on converging to a correct state while attempting to preserve everyone's intentions
+		- a byzantine actor can attempt to
+			- send malformed updates
+			- attempt to DDOS the network
+			- not forward information from honest nodes (eclipse attack)
+			- send invalid updates
+				- messages that have duplicate IDs
+				- send incorrect sequence numbers (equivocation attack)
+				- 'forge' updates from another user
+		- we want to prevent these from causing state divergence
+		- however, this means that byzantine actors can still send a bunch of 'valid' updates that may be unwanted
+		- imagine you sent a Google Docs link to a group of people
+			- one of them is mucking around and inserting a bunch of images and removing information
+			- these are all 'valid' operations as what everyone sees on their screen is still the same thing
 	- https://arxiv.org/abs/2012.00472
 		- Citation: Martin Kleppmann and Heidi Howard.
 2020.
 Byzantine Eventual Consistency and the Fundamental Limits of Peer-to-Peer Databases
 		- a P2P system cannot rely on nodes always behaving the way that the designers of the system intended